mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 **Proxy configuration** allows you to configure a proxy for the request:

-* **Use app settings** – Use settings which are defined at the app level (default).
+* **Use app settings** – use settings which are defined at the app level (default)
-* **Override** – Override the app-level settings for this action by specifying the host, port, user name, and password settings for the proxy.
+* **Override** – override the app-level settings for this action by specifying the host, port, user name, and password settings for the proxy
-* **No proxy** – Do not use a proxy for this service, even if there is a proxy configured at the app level.
+* **No proxy** – do not use a proxy for this service, even if there is a proxy configured at the app level

 {{% alert color="info" %}}
 In most cases, this setting can be ignored and the default **Use app settings** can be used.